Job outlooks for Real estate agents and salespersons

 • Several positions will become available due to retirements.

-Here are some key facts about Real estate agents and salespersons in the Kitchener - Waterloo - Barrie region:
+Here are some key facts about real estate agents and salespersons in the Kitchener - Waterloo - Barrie region:

-• Approximately 4,970 people work in this occupation.
+• Approximately 5,870 people work in this occupation.

 • Real estate agents and salespersons mainly work in the following sectors: